 When Judge Walker decided that Proposition 8 discriminated against homosexuals, but left intact public school report cards and even government employee evaluations offering tangible physical rewards to those who "work well with others" (others, in this case, meaning neurotypicals), he denied my humanity and the humanity of every Asperger person.
 Somehow my suffering due to being forced to socialize and being penalized for failing to do so is not important, but the suffering of homosexuals in a traditional marriage society is.
 (Note that I am not denying the reality of homosexual suffering nor am I trivializing it.)
 The fact that Judge Walker likely never considered the issue of Asperger syndrome is irrelevant since he himself does not deem this to be relevant when applied to homosexuals.
 There are real consequences to this; homosexuals now have the force of law behind them as they negotiate with the rest of society.
 How can I claim to be different but equal if the government does not officially endorse that equality, particularly when the government is willing to endorse the equality of homosexuals?
 Clearly, unlike homosexuals whose alternative lifestyle is equally valid, the Asperger information based lifestyle is really a mental illness of not being able to relate to other people.
 As such, Aspergers must submit to the care of neurotypicals who clearly know better than they do and help "educate" and "cure" them.
 Those Aspergers who are stubborn and refuse to be "educated" and "cured" must suffer societal censure to make them see the error of their ways.

 I have nothing against the practical objectives of the gay rights movement just as long as I get my "rights" as well.
 You want government endorsed gay marriage?
 I wish we could get rid of the concept of government endorsed marriage to begin with.
-People on the spectrum are statistically less likely to ever marry; thus, government marriage serves to place an undo tax burden on us as well as a means of alienating us by implying that our non-married lives are of less value.
+People on the spectrum are statistically less likely to ever marry; thus, government marriage serves to place an undue tax burden on us as well as a means of alienating us by implying that our non-married lives are of less value.
 Perhaps we could have a form of "Asperger" marriage to acknowledge our special relationship to our fields of study.
-This could take the form of special tax breaks to help me complete my doctorate, discounts on museums, Renaissance fairs and Comic-Con.
+This could take the form of special tax breaks to help me complete my doctorate, discounts on museums, Renaissance fairs, and Comic-Con.
 You want to stick Heather has Two Mommies in public schools?
 Fine, I just want the entire concept of friendship and any other social relationship as an innate good removed from the curriculum.
 This is to say nothing of every other group of social outsiders, who must be given their "rightful" recognition.
 Anything less is bigotry.